-Prepare a large dinner that will leave you with leftovers for a couple of days
+Prepare a large dinner and/or lunch that will leave you with leftovers for a couple of days

 3. Stick to simple ingredients!

 If time is an issue for you then base your meals on simple ingredients.
-Search recipes that are “under 30 minutes” to prepare and try to look for those with a smaller list of ingredients.
-You want your meals to be based around whole grains, legumes, vegetables, fruits and some animal based protein (of you are not following a vegetarian diet).
+Search recipes that are “under 30 minutes” to prepare and try to look for recipes with a smaller list of ingredients.
+Base your meals around vegetables, whole grains, legumes or small amounts of animal based protein (of you are not following a vegetarian diet).
 Fruits make for excellent snacks in between meals.

 4. Consider signing up to a Meal Planning service

-Meal Plans can be a great way to save you money, time and give you a fail proof plan to ensure that you have the tools you need for a successful week.
-The best part is that someone else does all the meal planning, searching for recipes and tells you exactly what you need to buy, what to eat and gives you the instructions on how to prepare these meals.
+Meal Plans can be a great way to save you money, time and give you a fail proof plan to ensure you have the tools you need for a successful week.
+The best part is that someone else does all the meal planning, searching for recipes and tells you exactly what you need to buy and gives you the directions on how to prepare these meals.
 This is a great and affordable way to learn new eating habits, build a repository of healthy recipes and transform your health over time.
-I offer a meal planning service that includes price plans for 1 or 3 months and all are priced at less then the price of a coffee per day!

 5. Cut down on Processed Food and Sugar

-The biggest change you can make to feel and look better is to eliminate or reduce the consumption of processed foods and sugars.
-Processed foods are most foods that come pre-packaged and usually have a long list of ingredients.
-Start paying attention to the ingredient list of what you are buying and if you don’t understand the ingredient chances are it’s a processed food.
-Try to stick to the outer skirts of the grocery store when shopping to ensure that your diet consists of mainly whole foods, as those are what your body needs to feel it’s best.
+Reducing or eliminating consumption of sugar and processed foods is the biggest thing you can do to change how you look and feel, in my opinion.
+Most packaged foods are processed and have a long list of ingredients.
+Start paying attention to the ingredient list of what you are buying and if you don’t know what the ingredient is you may want to put it back on the shelf.
+Stick to the outer skirts of the grocery store when shopping to ensure that your diet consists of mainly whole foods, as those are what your body needs to feel it’s best.
 Also, try to stay away from sugar which can be found in most processed goods, baked goods, carbonated beverages, juices, ketchup, dressings and much more.
 Try replacing these with beneficial and natural sweeteners such as raw honey, real maple syrup or coconut sugar.